hans-chr-rebling/webflyx/quotes/starwars.md

 * "1: May the Force be with you"
 * "2: I find your lack of faith disturbing"
 * "3: am your father "
 * "4: Do or do not.
-There is no try"
+There is no try "
 * "5: I've got a bad feeling about this"